matkobrandic/NumericalSolvingPDEs/README.md

 # NumericalSolvingPDEs
-These are the projects that I have made for the two-semester course of the same name, offered by PMF Zagreb.
+These are the projects that I have made for the two-semester course in the academic year 2019/20, of the same name, offered by PMF Zagreb.

 The projects were written in C++ using [Dune](https://www.dune-project.org/).
 Final project for the course can be found in my other Repo named [plane-elasticity](https://github.com/matkobrandic/plane-elasticity).